 - Early Career Representative (New Zealand): Alastair Clement, University of Melbourne. email

 - Secretary and membership: Karen Kapteinis, Tardis Pty Ltd. email

 - Treasurer: James Grove, University of Melbourne. email

 - Professional Certification: Mick Cheetham, Water Technology. email

 L-R: Alissa, Ian R, Alastair, Kirstie, Mick and Kerrie.

 For the International Association of Geomorphologists (IAG) meetings, the President and respective Vice-President of the other country will represent Australia and New Zealand.

-The constitution of the ANZGG is available for downloading (PDF file).
+The rules of the ANZGG Association are available here (PDF file).